25 Apr Causes of Spine & Back Pain after a Car Accident

 Treating spine injuries after an automobile accident first requires and accurate diagnosis.
 Once a doctor has examined you and ordered any necessary imaging tests like MRIs, X-rays, or CT scans, you and your physician can work together to create a treatment plan.
 Some spinal injuries have to be treated quickly with surgery to avoid serious and permanent damage, while others can be mitigated with non-surgical methods like pain meds, chiropractic, and physical therapy.

-If surgery is required to fix a spinal injury following a car accident, consider one of Inspired Spine’s minimally invasive procedures.
+If surgery is required to fix a spinal injury following a car accident, consider one of Inspired Spine’s minimally invasive keyhole procedures.
 Our study-based techniques are revolutionizing spine surgery because they offer less pain, shorter recovery times, and better patient experiences.
 Contact us today to learn more about our Inspired Spine procedures or to find a provider near you who performs these procedures.